knubb/ScrapThatPage/README.md

 # ScrapThatPage
-## What:
+## What
-This python script Scraps following URL to get all release in the Semi-Annual Enterprise Channel and what date it was released:
+This python script Scraps following URL to get all releases in the Semi-Annual Enterprise Channel and what date it was released:
 https://docs.microsoft.com/sv-se/officeupdates/update-history-microsoft365-apps-by-date

-## Why:
+## Why
 Since I needed that information :-) ...and with this nifty little script I can set-it-and-forget-it! #loveautomation

-## How:
+## How
 I used beautifulsoup4 to scrap the page and retrieve information needed.

 ### Prerequisites